One minute's silence for the victims of the Paris terror attack.

 Post-war coming-of-age drama based on the novel by Sadie Jones.

 Scotland's forecast for outdoor sports enthusiasts.

 Extraordinary first person stories from around the world

 Outriders is BBC Radio 5 live's programme dedicated to exploring the frontiers of the web.

 BBC Radio 5 live

 Live from the BBC newsroom, the latest developments from news wires and social media.

 Join Ros Atkins for real-time news from the BBC newsroom in London.

-The world is our newsroom - find out what is happening around the world.
+The world is our newsroom - discover the latest global events.
+Nuala McGovern presents.

 Chris Mullin explores what working life is like for some outsourced workers.